VirgilSecurity/virgil-pfs-net/README.md

 var virgil = new VirgilApi("[YOUR_ACCESS_TOKEN_HERE]");
 ```

 Virgil .NET/C# PFS SDK is suitable only for Client Side.
-If you need .NET/C# SDK for Server Side, take a look at this [repository](https://github.com/VirgilSecurity/virgil-sdk-net/tree/v4-docs-review).
+If you need .NET/C# SDK for Server Side, take a look at this [repository](https://github.com/VirgilSecurity/virgil-sdk-net/tree/v4).

 In Virgil every user:
 * has a Private Key
 * represented with a Virgil Card (Identity Card)

 The Virgil Card contains user's Public Key and all information necessary to identify the user.
-Click [here](#register-users) to see more details on how create user's Virgil Card.
+Click [here](#register-users) to see more details on how to create user's Virgil Card.